HybridCap: Inertia-aid Monocular Capture of Challenging Human Motions: Conclusion

-As the first trial to reframe the extremely light-weight and hybrid capture setting into the data-driven realm, the proposed HybridCap still owns limitations.
-First, our motion inference module relies on the performance of 2D detector since we only use 2D keypoints as visual cue, which probably can be improved by introducing other features or applying an end-to-end learning-based framework.
-In the monocular condition, our approach cannot capture the face and hands also due to keypoint input limitation.
-Besides, our method relies on a pre-scanned template and cannot handle non-rigid deformation like clothes removal.
-It is interesting to model finer human-object scenarios in a physically plausible way to capture more challenging and complicated motions.

-\subsubsection{Conclusion.}
+\section{Conclusion}

-We present a practical inertia-aid monocular approach to capture challenging 3D human motions augmenting the single camera with only 4 IMUs.
-It brings such extremely light-weight and hybrid capture setting into the data-driven neural era through a novel learning-and-optimization framework.
-Our hybrid inference module hierarchically narrows the search space of plausible motions for efficient and effective inference in a weakly supervised manner, while our robust hybrid motion optimization further improves the tracking accuracy by combining the inertial feedback and visual cues for physically plausible modeling.
+We present a practical inertia-aid monocular approach to capture challenging 3D human motions, augmenting the single camera with only 4 IMUs, achieving significant superior to previous state-of-the-arts.
+It implements such an extremely light-weight hybrid capture setting with a learning-and-optimization framework through novel cooperative bone tracking blocks with bone length awareness and an optimization-based refinement module with inferential prior.
+Besides, we propose a new largest multi-modal human motion dataset, called HCM dataset, to evaluate our approach thoroughly.
 Our experimental results demonstrate the robustness of HybridCap in capturing challenging human motions in various scenarios.
 We believe that it is a significant step for convenient and robust capture of human motions, with many potential applications in VR/AR and motion evaluations for gymnastics and dancing.